drnaida/rsschool-ml-capstone-project/README.md

-# rsschool-ml-capstone-project
+# Proof of a completed task (screenshots)

+## #7: In the commit named (73f16a3bab7c4a2a9c3ef29d4deb62c3f5e6fa26) or (Feat: run 12 experiments with diff models, hyperparameters and feature engineering and track tham with mlflow
+) you can see that I implemented k fold cross validation using cross_validate().

-Screenshot for #8: 12 experiments recorded by mlflow using 3 hyperparameters sets, 2 feature engineering techniques, and 2 machine learning models.
+## #8: 12 experiments recorded by mlflow using
+3 hyperparameters sets, 2 feature engineering techniques, and 2 machine learning models.
+Overall 12 models.

 ![](mlflow-results-with-diff-models-hyperparameters-feature-engineering.PNG)

-Information for #7: In the commit named (73f16a3bab7c4a2a9c3ef29d4deb62c3f5e6fa26) or (Feat: run 12 experiments with diff models, hyperparameters and feature engineering and track tham with mlflow
-) you can see that I implemented k fold cross validation using cross_validate().
+**To underline, with the respect to accuracy, the best model s you can see on the screenshot is a RandomForestClassifier with max_features='sqrt', n_estimators=100, max_depth=5 and feature engineering technique #2**

 # Usage